Graphletter Logo

 Why It Matters

-One evidence artifact can support multiple controls and framework mappings.
+This creates a reusable evidence graph where one artifact can support many controls and framework projections.

 Where You See It